SystemsApproach/tcpcc/tcp_ip.rst

 ~~~~~~~~~~~~~~~~~

 At the heart of TCP is the sliding window algorithm, which in addition
-to its familiar acknowledgement/timeout/retransmit mechanism, has to
+to its familiar acknowledgment/timeout/retransmit mechanism, has to
 address the following complications.

-First, because TCP supports logical connections between processes that
+First, because TCP supports logical connections between two processes that
-are running on any two computers in the Internet, it needs an explicit
+are running on any two computers connected to the Internet, it needs an explicit
 connection establishment phase during which the two sides agree to
 exchange data with each other.
 One of the things that happens during
 connection establishment is that the two parties establish some shared